It’s important to speak up about your endometriosis symptoms.

 The people closest to you can sometimes be the hardest to talk to.
 They might assume they know everything about you, but talking about your endometriosis can lead to better understanding and compassion.

-Use this example as a starting point for how to talk to those closest to you about your endometriosis pain
+How to talk to those closest to you

 “I’m sure you’ve noticed that I’ve been feeling sick a lot recently.
 I have a disease called endometriosis.
 I can explain what it is, but it would also mean a lot to me if you could do some research as well.
 Basically, there is out-of-place tissue growing on the organs around my pelvic region.
 Living with endometriosis can cause intense pain that I can’t plan for, and it can affect my daily activities.
 I’m working with my doctor to find a treatment that may help, but I hope you understand if I cancel plans or would rather stay in some nights.”